Customer Segmentation Explained with 6 Examples and 8 Models

 9. Bonus: Predictive segmentation

-It understands customers’ previous interactions and uses artificial intelligence to predict what the customer would do next.
-Based on these predictions, automatic triggers can be set to display messages or offers while the customer is on the site or app.
+The above segmentation methods are based on customers’ historical behavior with your brand.
+Predictive segmentation is a step further.
+It understands customers’ previous interactions and uses artificial intelligence to predict what the customer will do next.
+Based on these predictions, automatic triggers can display messages or offers while the customer is on the site or app.
 As a result, predictive segmentation helps change the customer’s future behavior.

 For example, if a visitor’s actions display behavior indicative of them leaving the website, then predictive segmentation can be set to show appropriate messages to stop that.